codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; gmcast.isolate

-.. warning:: This parameter is meant for internal testing use only.
+.. warning:: This parameter is meant for testing use only, and never meant for production use cases.

 Defines how cluster connections are handled.